Swiftaff/svelte-inside-server-rendered-app/README.md

 -   index.xxxx.js
 -   svelte.xxxx.svg

-5. Then paste the two lines from the `dist/index.html` into the head of your `mainrepo/index.html`
+5. Then paste the two lines from the `dist/index.html` into the head of your `mainrepo/www/index.html`

 ```html
 <script type="module" crossorigin src="/assets-svelte/index.xxxx.js"></script>
 <link rel="stylesheet" href="/assets-svelte/index.xxxx.css" />
 ```

-6. And paste the target div into your `mainrep/index.html` where you want the demo svelte app to appear.
-By default the svelte app bundle creates an app which immediately attaches to a div with id `app`
+6. And paste the target div into your `mainrep/www/index.html` where you want the demo svelte app to appear.
+By default the svelte app bundle creates an app which immediately attaches to a div with id `app` on page load

 ```html
 <div id="app"></div>